Nonunique Ergodicity on the Boundary of Outer space: Preliminaries

 \end{theorem}

-\begin{theorem}[Transverse Decomposition theorem for an Unfolding sequence] Let $(G_s)_{s \le 0}$ be a reduced unfolding sequence with legal lamination $\Lambda$ and distinct ergodic probability currents $\mu^1,\ldots,\mu^k$.
+\begin{theorem}[Transverse Decomposition theorem for an Unfolding sequence] Let $(G_s)_{s \le 0}$ be a reduced unfolding sequence with legal lamination $\Lambda$ and let $\mu^1,\ldots,\mu^k$ be the collection of all distinct (up to scale) ergodic probability currents supported on $\Lambda$.
 Let $(\ell_s)_{s \le 0}$ be the \emph{simplicial length measure} on the unfolding sequence, namely $\ell_0(e)=1$ for every edge $e$ of $G_0$.
 Then, after passing to a subsequence, there is a transverse decomposition

 where

 \end{theorem}